 Places to photograph in Capitol Reef

 Cathedral Valley, in the northern park of the park, is famous for two rock formations: The Temple of the Sun and the Temple of the Moon.
-These two monuments of Entrada Sandstone are not the only notable features.
-Along Hartnet and Cathedral roads are expansive views of interesting rock formations, desert flora, and rusted oil and farming equipment.
+But, these two monuments of Entrada Sandstone are not the only notable features.
+For instance, along Hartnet and Cathedral roads are expansive views.
+These views include interesting rock formations, desert flora, and rusted oil and farming equipment.

-In the southern portion of the park, views of the Waterpocket Fold around Strike Valley are reached by the Notom-Bullfrog Road.
+In the south, travel the Notom-Bullfrog Road to see spectacular views of the Waterpocket Fold around Strike Valley.
 Although this road is mostly unpaved, it is worth the trip.
-You will see Strike Valley views and other formations like arches.

 More of photogenic Utah